jxlwqq/awesome-laravel-admin/README.md

 * [grid-lightbox](https://github.com/laravel-admin-extensions/grid-lightbox) - Turn your grid into a lightbox & gallery
 * [sparkline](https://github.com/laravel-admin-extensions/sparkline) - Generate sparkline charts
 * [media-player](https://github.com/laravel-admin-extensions/media-player) - Play audio/videos in laravel-admin
+* [grid-sortable](https://github.com/laravel-admin-extensions/grid-sortable) - This extension can help you sort by dragging the rows of the data list

 ### UI